gregberge/loadable-components/README.md

 ```

 Webpack allows modern code splitting via the [dynamic `import` syntax](https://webpack.js.org/guides/code-splitting/#dynamic-imports).
-`loadable-components` makes it possible to use that awesome feature with React components.
+Loadable Components makes it possible to use that awesome feature with React.
 It is compatible with **`react-router`** and **server side rendering**.
 The API is designed to be as simple as possible to avoid useless complexity and boilerplate.

-We use it in production on [our website](https://www.smooth-code.com/), it's open source https://github.com/smooth-code/website.
+We use it in production on [smooth-code.com](https://www.smooth-code.com/), it's open source https://github.com/smooth-code/website.

 ## Motivation

 Splitting your React application and rendering it server-side is complicated.
 Several have tried, [react-router gave up](https://reacttraining.com/react-router/web/guides/code-splitting), today only [next.js](https://github.com/zeit/next.js/) is doing it right.
 First I decided to not do it (afraid by react-router 😱) on my website.
 But then I think "Fuck code splitting shouldn't be a problem today, let's do it.".

-I tried several solutions, [react-async-components](https://github.com/ctrlplusb/react-async-component), [react-loadable](https://github.com/thejameskyle/react-loadable) and for each of them server-side rendering is very complicated.
-I decided to create `loadable-components` with for main goal: reducing API in order to make it as easier as possible for the developer.
-I inspired from [`styled-components`](https://www.styled-components.com/) and [Apollo](http://dev.apollodata.com/) for the API and `loadable-components` was born.
+I tried several solutions, [react-async-components](https://github.com/ctrlplusb/react-async-component), [react-loadable](https://github.com/thejameskyle/react-loadable) and for each of them server-side rendering was very complicated.
+I decided to create Loadable Components with for main goal: reducing API in order to make it as easier as possible for the developer.
+I inspired from [Styled Components](https://www.styled-components.com/) and [Apollo](http://dev.apollodata.com/) for the API.

 ## Getting started